 The difference between employed, self-employed and freelance grooms

 The legal requirements which underpin being self-employed vs employed are vast but not as complicated as you might originally have thought.
-Here at The Grooms List by Caroline Carter Recruitment Ltd, we don’t pretend to be legal, tax or HR experts on the nuances that surround this subject, but we know people who are and with their expert guidance, Becky Parker our brilliant blog writer has researched that for your information this week.
+Here at The Grooms List by Caroline Carter Recruitment Ltd, we don’t pretend to be legal, tax or HR experts on the nuances that surround this subject, but we know people who are and we rely on their expert guidance.

 ‘On the payroll’ vs self-employed/freelance